 Torc Waterfalls & Killarney National Park

 The next day we visited Torc Waterfalls, in Killarney National Park.
 It’s a majestic place, and a quintessential spot where leprechauns probably come out to play when nobody is watching.
 Bring your lucky charms here, and perhaps you’ll find a pot of gold across a rainbow.
 But more likely, you might see a flock of red deer like we did.

 It was then on to Cork where we had 1 and 1/2 hours to tour town.
 I felt this was a bit short as you can easily spend an hour at the English Market alone, sampling good food…which I did!
 We had previously spent a few days in Cork last year so I bypassed trying to cram a big walk around town in a short period of time.
 If you have more time in Cork and like craft beer, the Franciscan Well is an absolute must.
 They brew their own beer, offer other great microbrews, and have one of the best beer gardens in Ireland.
 Bell’s great grandmother’s old house is also in Cork, so it holds a special place in her heart.

 *Updated Summer of 2018 Below*

 Luxury travelers and those visiting Ireland for a honeymoon or anniversary should consider staying at Dromoland Castle.
 This was the ancestral home of the Dromoland O’Briens, whose lineage goes back 1,000 years to Brian Boru, the only High King of Ireland.
-This is a stay fit for monarchy, with world class dining and close to everything County Clare and County Limerick have to offer.
+This is a stay fit for the monarchy, with world-class dining and close to everything County Clare and County Limerick have to offer.